cpressey/LCF-style-ND/README.md

 the program under `gdb` and alter a few bytes here and there?
-It's probably more productive to view it as a proviso: _if_ the data object was constructed only by these operations and no others, _then_ it represents a valid proof.
+It's probably more productive to view it as a proviso: _if_ the data object was constructed only by these operations and no others, _then_ it represents a theorem.
 Under such a proviso, one could even have an LCF-style theorem prover in a language with only "voluntary" encapsulation, such as Python.